Small errors in random zeroth-order optimization are imaginary: Preliminaries

-Especially in the context of optimization algorithms it is desirable to be able to assert with a selected amount of accuracy that the gradient of the objective function at the current iterate is sufficiently small, \textit{i.e.,} to assert some form of local optimality.
-The next example shows that most standard numerical approaches to approximate the gradient, but the imaginary step, fail to posses this desirable property.
+In optimization, the ability to certify that the gradient of an objective function is sufficiently small ({\em i.e.}, smaller than a prescribed tolerance) is crucial to detect local optima.
+The following example shows that, with the exception of the complex-step approach, standard numerical schemes to approximate gradients fail to offer such certificates---at least when a high precision is required.

-\begin{example}[Numerical oracle quality] \upshape{ To show the power of the complex-step and concurrently the numerical difficulties within finite-difference methods we approximate the derivative of $f(x)=x^3$ at $x\in \{-1,0,10\}$.
-We use a forward-difference ($\mathsf{fd}$), central-difference ($\mathsf{cd}$) and complex-step ($\mathsf{cs}$) method

-and compare the error for $\delta\downarrow 0$.
-In Figure~\ref{fig:oracles} we show the three different errors as a function of $\delta$.
-We see that $f_{\mathsf{cd}}$ and $f_{\mathsf{cs}}$ are of comparable quality, up to some point, indeed both have an $O(\delta^2)$ error.
-However, only the complex-step can reach machine-precision, whereas the other methods deteriorate (subtractive cancellation errors become dominant).
-At this point it is instrumental to mention that the majority of references use oracles of the form~\eqref{equ:fd}-\eqref{equ:cd}, hence it is clear that there is room for some numerical improvements and this indicates the potential of the imaginary trick in the context of zeroth order optimization. } \end{example}